 When opening a suspension of payments, the district court appoints one or more insolvency administrators (bewindvoerder).
-Alongside these insolvency administrators, the district court always appoints a supervisory judge (rechter-commissaris) who is in charge of supervising the insolvency proceedings and the administrator.
-The aforementioned insolvency officials in suspension of payment (bewindvoerder and rechter-commissaris) almost always serve as an insolvency official in
+Alongside these insolvency administrators, the district court always appoints a supervisory judge (rechter-commissaris) who is in charge of supervising the insolvency proceeding and the administrator.
+The aforementioned insolvency officials in a suspension of payment (bewindvoerder and rechter-commissaris) almost always serve as an insolvency official in

-&lt;sup>1 Article 1 - 213kk Dutch Bankruptcy Code (Faillissementswet)
+1 Article 1 - 213kk Dutch Bankruptcy Code (Faillissementswet)

-&lt;sup>2 Article 214-283 Dutch Bankruptcy Code
+2 Article 214-283 Dutch Bankruptcy Code

-&lt;sup>3 Article 284-362 Dutch Bankruptcy Code
+3 Article 284-362 Dutch Bankruptcy Code

-&lt;sup>4 Article 369 - 387 Dutch Bankruptcy Code
+4 Article 369 - 387 Dutch Bankruptcy Code